By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on La Palma airport accident claims.

 - How are accidents in La Palma airport caused?

 You might be curious about accidents at La Palma airport and how they are caused?
-Luckily, accidents at airports are an unfortunate but rare and in general airports are well maintained to a high standard.
+Luckily, accidents at airports are unfortunate but rare and in general, airports are well maintained to a high standard.
 However, there are some circumstances where a breach in duty of care could result in you being injured or falling ill due to the negligence of a third party.

-Because a large number of people and operations that are constantly in motion, airports like La Palma are extremely busy places.
-The sheer scale and size of an airport means that health and safety should be a high priority.
+Because a large number of people and operations are constantly in motion, airports like La Palma are extremely busy places.
+The sheer scale and size of an airport mean that health and safety should be a high priority.
 However, if an airport fails to uphold its obligations where health and safety is concerned, the risk of an accident happening increases.

 Accidents at an airport might include the following: